Lisa the Vegetarian: Reception

-Critical reviews

-"Lisa the Vegetarian" has received universal acclaim from television critics and the staff of The Simpsons.
-Among the show's staff, Mirkin, Kirkland, Groening, and writer Ian Maxtone-Graham list it as one of their favorite episodes.
+"Lisa the Vegetarian" has received widespread acclaim from television critics and is popular among the staff of The Simpsons; among them, Mirkin, Kirkland, Groening, and writer Ian Maxtone-Graham list it as one of their favorite episodes.
 In the DVD audio commentary for the episode, Mirkin called the opening sequence at the petting zoo one of his favorite set pieces in the show's history.
 He thought it was "absolutely hilarious", and praised Kirkland for his animation.
 Mirkin also enjoyed the use of Apu in the episode, because Apu shows Lisa that "the way to get people to change is through tolerance and understanding".
 Groening considers the joke in which the family forms a conga line to be one of the "high-points" in the history of The Simpsons.

 Television critics praised "Lisa the Vegetarian" for its humor.
 John Serba of the Grand Rapids Press named it his favorite episode, "because the tale of Lisa's conversion to vegetarianism has more humorous scenes per square inch than any other episode".
 The Ventura County Reporter's Matthew Singer thought it was "overflowing with great individual scenes", particularly Troy McClure's Meat Council propaganda video, which he said "may be the funniest isolated segment in the history of the show".
 Today's Patrick Enwright, who listed the episode as his second favorite of the series, highlighted the "You don't win friends with salad!" song as "one of those archetypal Simpsons moments, one in which the writers hit a joke so long that it goes from funny to unfunny and back to funny again."